canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 the conntrack timeouts do not occur.
 The refresh intervals can be configured for TCP and UDP via the ``net.netfilter.nf_flowtable_tcp_timeout`` and ``net.netfilter.nf_flowtable_udp_timeout`` sysctls, but are otherwise fixed in other cases (30 seconds as of Linux 6.15).
-The conntrack state is synchornized according to the received packets.
+The conntrack state is synchronized according to the received packets.
 FIXME: I *think* custom conntrack timeouts are not applied, but unsure - net/netfilter/nf_flow_table_core.c - flow_offload_fixup_ct(), nf_flow_table_tcp_timeout() offload timeouts seem fixed